Action Fund Manager

-- Assist Implementation Specialiston grants and subcontracts information, progress, data, etc. for USAID reporting
+- Assist Director of Operations on grants and subcontracts information, progress, data, etc. for USAID reporting

-- Travel frequently priority municipalities to oversee grant and subcontract activities and compliance.
+- Travel frequently to Nepalgunj and priority municipalities to oversee grant and subcontract activities and compliance.
 Provide feedback to project staff to improve management.

 - Other duties as assigned by supervisor

-- Bachelor’sdegree in relevant field required.
+- University degree in relevant field required.
 Masters preferred.

-- At least 10 years of relevant experience, including at least 3 years of grants management, preferably with international donor-funded projects, UN agencies, or NGOs.
+- At least 12 years of relevant experience, including at least 5 years of grants and subcontracts management, preferably with international donor-funded projects, UN agencies, or NGOs.

-Women, persons with disabilities, and applicants from marginalized and disadvantaged communities are encouraged to apply.
+Women and persons with disabilities, marginalized and disadvantaged communities are encouraged to apply.